 The Quran does not simply retell Shuʿayb (peace be upon him).
 It uses him to recalibrate the measure.

 That difference is decisive.
-If the Shuʿayb passages were mere repetitions, we would find a single story revisited across several locations with minor stylistic adjustments.
+If the Shuʿayb (peace be upon him) passages were mere repetitions, we would find a single story revisited across several locations with minor stylistic adjustments.
 But that is not what the text does.
-The Quran does not preserve a stable Shuʿayb narrative and then return to it; it extracts, depending on the surah, different elements: the corruption of the marketplace as inward exposure, the balance as load-bearing pillar of a fracturing world, the word that refuses to be purchased, the horizon of the Last Day without which the earth fills with corruption.
+The Quran does not present one fixed narrative block and then copy it; it extracts, depending on the surah, different elements: the corruption of the marketplace as inward exposure, the balance as load-bearing pillar of a fracturing world, the word that refuses to be purchased, the horizon of the Last Day without which the earth fills with corruption.

-In other words, the real question is not only: what does the Quran say about Shuʿayb?
-It is also: why does this surah bring Shuʿayb here, in this precise form, and not another?
+In other words, the real question is not only: what does the Quran say about Shuʿayb (peace be upon him)?
+It is also: why does this surah bring Shuʿayb (peace be upon him) here, in this precise form, and not another?

-From that point forward, Shuʿayb ceases to be a “prophet of honest trade” in any reductive sense.
+From that point forward, Shuʿayb (peace be upon him) ceases to be a “prophet of honest trade” in any reductive sense.
 He becomes something else: a prophetic architecture of just measure.
-The Quran places him wherever a surah needs the law of fair weight to appear — in exchange, in speech, in society, in the relationship with the hereafter.
+The Quran places him wherever a surah needs the law of fair weight to appear: in exchange, in speech, in society, in the relationship with the hereafter.

 The Shuʿaybian repertoire contains some of the Quran’s most powerful lines: